fluffy/draft-jennings-perc-double/draft-someone-perc-transform.md

 If any header extensions, MUST use {{!RFC5285}}

+Optional - add OPB with fields that MDD is likely to change.
+If this is encrypted with the HBH key, it allows options of

 Apply the AES-GCM transform with the inner parameters (inner transform)

 Apply the AES-GCM transform with the outer parameters (outer transform)